druchefavour/Resolve-Complaint-App/README.md

 ## CHART RENDERING
 ## Things Required
 In order to render the manager's dashboard which contains various charts, the following are required:

+Run npm init to create package.json file.

   * We need to install Node.js
-  * Install ExpressJS using $ npm install express and
+  * Install ExpressJS using $ npm install express (This will create the file node modules) and
   * Install MongoDB

 Other processes required include: